 It hasn’t been long that Mustang, also known as the Forbidden Kingdom, first opened its doors to foreigners.
 Despite being a part of Nepal politically, geographically and culturally Mustang is very much like Tibet.
 Mustang, which presides over the icy ramparts of the Himalaya, is vast and open and equally captivating and gorgeous.
 The capital of Manang, Lo Manthang takes you back in time with its ultra-remote villages, inhabited by gracious, happy traditional folk.
 Lo-Manthang presents a mirror image that entrancingly evocates the early days of Central Asian exploration.

-The Mustang region trekking tours takes us into different world of an arid valley beyond the Annapurna and Dhaulagiri.
-The routes and trails take you across desert like landscape, barren ridges, deep canyons, eroded cliffs and moraine valleys.
+The Mustang region trekking tours take us into a different world of an arid valley beyond the Annapurna and Dhaulagiri.
+The routes and trails take you across the desert-like landscape, barren ridges, deep canyons, eroded cliffs and moraine valleys.
 The land of barley field and pastures are where you will spot sheep grazing and ponies carrying loads on steep trails.
 The views of the windswept Kali Gandaki Valley, vast spaces around Kagbeni, sprawling ridges and high mountains will truly be a sight to behold for the brave adventurer in you.
-Trekking in Mustang region is truly one of the most rewarding experiences in Nepal and is definitely highly sought amongst adventure crazed people.
-You will get an insight of the primitive society that has still remained unaffected by modernization for centuries.
-An interesting fact is that the King still exists and gains enormous amount of respect from his pupils.
-He grants requests for keen audiences to visit his palace at the white walled city of Lo-Manthang Mustang.
+Trekking in the Mustang region is truly one of the most rewarding experiences in Nepal and is definitely highly sought amongst adventure crazed people.
+You will get an insight into the primitive society that has still remained unaffected by modernization for centuries.
+An interesting fact is that the King still exists and gains an enormous amount of respect from his pupils.
+He grants requests for keen audiences to visit his palace at the white-walled city of Lo-Manthang Mustang.